 Types of SaaS Apps

 Numerous kinds of applications are developed as SaaS solutions.
 The retail and eCommerce sectors are eager adopters of SaaS products.
-Wix and Shopify platforms are setting the standards for SaaS product management in the eCommerce industry.
+Wix and Shopify page-building platforms are setting the standards for SaaS product management in the eCommerce industry.

 The SaaS offerings, however, are not limited by these categories.
 Below is an overview of the existing app types in the SaaS product market.